+With a copy to:

+Enron Power Marketing, Inc.

+1400 Smith Street

+Houston, Texas 77002

+Attn: General Counsel

+Telephone:

+Facsimile:

 Notices shall be deemed to have been given and received (a) when personally delivered, (b) upon receipt from a private courier service, (c) when delivered by the US Postal Service, registered or certified, to the appropriate Party, or (d) on a Business Day during which a facsimile is properly sent and received.
 Either Party may change the address, facsimile number, or telephone number to which notice is to be given by written notice to the other Party.
 In addition, either Party may appoint an agent to give or receive operational notices for specific deliveries of Available Energy, Capacity and Ancillary Services, provided that copies of notices given to such an agent shall also be sent to such Party as above provided and be consistent with Operating Protocols.
 The Parties shall make appropriate arrangements for communication by telephone or otherwise in emergency situations.